igemuoftATG/igemwiki-api/README.md

 login().then(jar => upload({
   type: 'image',
   dest: 'igem-logo.png', // Note full file name including extension
-  fileName: './images/igem-logo.png' // Good idea to match this to dest,
-  dir: './responses',
-  jar // with ES2015, this is the same as jar: jar })).then(results => console.log(results.target)) // results.target is the direct image link
+  source: './images/igem-logo.png' // Good idea to match this to dest, jar // with ES2015, this is the same as jar: jar })).then(results => console.log(results.target)) // results.target is the direct image link
 ```